fbpx

 LUAU KALAMAKU

 What’s cool about this Kauai Hawaii luau is that your family can ride a train around Kilohana Plantation before the luau.
-You can read my full Luau Kalamaku review to check out all the details.
+You can read my full Luau Kalamaku review to check the details.

 SMITH FAMILY LUAU